 Check out the inspiring world of Judiths' fashion by watching her collections and illustrations.
 Please feel free to contact if you would like to rent garments, ask for options for a custom made design or have any other questions.

 In the coming months I will be less accessible and online due to my maternity leave.
-I am due on April 7, we are very much looking forward to meeting our girl!
+Our beautiful daughter is born on April 13 2023.
+Everything is going pretty well, she is so adorable.
+Soon I will be back to work!

 Photo by Monica Stuurop